Tame topology over definable uniform structures: Abstract

 A \emph{visceral structure} on $\mathfrak{M}$ is given by a definable base for a uniform topology on its universe $M$ in which all basic open sets are infinite and any infinite definable subset $X \subseteq M$ has non-empty interior.

 Assuming only viscerality, we show that the definable sets in $\mathfrak{M}$ satisfy some desirable topological tameness conditions.
-For example, any definable function $f: M \rightarrow M$ has a finite set of discontinuities; any definable function $f: M^n \rightarrow M^m$ is continuous on an open set; and assuming definable finite choice, we obtain a cell decomposition result for definable sets.
+For example, any definable function $f: M \rightarrow M$ has a finite set of discontinuities; any definable function $f: M^n \rightarrow M^m$ is continuous on a nonnempty open set; and assuming definable finite choice, we obtain a cell decomposition result for definable sets.
 Under an additional topological assumption (``no space-filling functions''), we prove that the natural notion of topological dimension is invariant under definable bijections.
 These results generalize some of the theorems proved by Simon and Walsberg in \cite{Simon_Walsberg}, who assumed dp-minimality in addition to viscerality.
-In the final two sections, we construct new examples of visceral structures a subclass of which are dp-minimal yet not weakly o-minimal.
+In the final section, we construct new examples of visceral structures.